Home

 Our programme of films, immersive art, talks and workshops will explore the many different ways in which people find, make, imagine, long for and escape home.

-Find out more about our events on the Programme tab - keep checking back regularly as we'll be publishing more throughout the year.
-You can read more about the first events in this article.
+Find out more about our Programme of events - keep checking back regularly as we'll be publishing more throughout the year.
+You can read more in our article Introducing Home.

 Immersive art

-As part of our Home theme, we’re excited to announce a new call for Immersive Artwork from Undershed – Watershed’s gallery for showcasing interactive and immersive work from around the world.
+As part of our Home theme, we’re excited to share that Undershed – Watershed’s gallery for showcasing interactive and immersive work from around the world – will host a new exhibition this autumn/winter.

 Cinema